-- 11.1.
+- 12.1.
 Monitoring is the core of good project management and is useful to identify strengths and weaknesses that can be improved or built upon.
-It is also essential to ensure that the project is proceeding as planned to avoid possible claw back of grant paid to the Council and to ensure that grants paid to third parties deliver value for money. - 11.2.
-A monitoring system must be set up for each project. - 11.3.
+It is also essential to ensure that the project is proceeding as planned to avoid possible claw back of grant paid to the Council and to ensure that grants paid to third parties deliver value for money. - 12.2.
+A monitoring system must be set up for each project. - 12.3.
 The monitoring system should comprise: - The use of key baseline working documents based on the objectives of the project or grant provided, the desired outcomes and the projected spend.
-These are likely to be a time bound baseline plan for achieving the outcomes consistent with the approved project and a financial profile linked to outputs.
+These are likely to be a time bound baseline plan for achieving the outcomes consistent with the approved project and a financial profile linked to outputs. - The record keeping system set up to record the data that provides information for interim and final reports and project evaluation.
+Examples might include: - A project specification that demonstrates the need for the project and details the aims and specific objectives of the project. - Details of participants/beneficiaries, materials and reports.

-- The record keeping system set up to record the data that provides information for interim and final reports and project evaluation.
-Examples might include: - A project specification that demonstrates the need for the project and details the aims and specific objectives of the project. - Details of participants/beneficiaries, materials and reports. - Time records for staff working on the project detailing their activity. - Agreed milestones in relation to output delivery. - The projects financial records which are the spreadsheets and schedules detailing expenditure and income relating to the project.
+- Time records for staff working on the project detailing their activity. - Agreed milestones in relation to output delivery. - The projects financial records which are the spreadsheets and schedules detailing expenditure and income relating to the project.
 These are the basis of the grant claims and must identify the costs incurred in the delivery of the project, both direct and apportioned.
-Separate cost codes may need to be set up but these must be linked to the Council's main financial records in order to provide the audit trail, and backed up by source documentation (invoices, petty cash claims, travel expense claims and remittance advices for income). - The non financial records which need to be coherent and designed in such a way as to collect all relevant data required to prove eligibility of activity and link to other documents. - 11.4.
+Separate cost codes may need to be set up but these must be linked to the Council's main financial records in order to provide the audit trail, and backed up by source documentation (invoices, petty cash claims, travel expense claims and remittance advices for income). - The non financial records which need to be coherent and designed in such a way as to collect all relevant data required to prove eligibility of activity and link to other documents. - 12.4.
 Separate systems will be required for internal and external monitoring.
-External monitoring will involve the monitoring of partners whose roles and responsibilities, activities and organisational systems may be very different to the Council's. - 11.5.
+External monitoring will involve the monitoring of partners whose roles and responsibilities, activities and organisational systems may be very different to the Council's. - 12.5.
 Monitoring of scheme expenditure, outputs, outcomes and results must take place at regular quarterly intervals or such more regular times as determined by the external funder.

-12.0 Standard of Evidence Needed to Support the Outputs/ Results Claimed
+13.0 Standard of Evidence Needed to Support the Outputs/ Results Claimed

-- 12.1.
+- 13.1.
 This is a vital part of the monitoring process and there must be clear evidence established to back up any outputs achieved.
 There must also be explanations as to why any outputs claimed are different to those set out in the approved project. - 10.2.
 Below are some examples of actual supporting evidence required by funders and TDC to support expenditure.
 As can be seen, the requirements may be quite onerous but it is vital that funder's requirements are met or value for money is assured, in order to prevent a breach of conditions and/or a potential repayment of external funding.
-These are only examples and it is important to identify the appropriate requirements, including that of any relevant funder(s). - New Business Start Ups: - ✓ Location of new business. - ✓ Letters of incorporation, initial bank set up, rental or purchase agreements for premises.
+These are only examples and it is important to identify the appropriate requirements, including that of any relevant funder(s). - New Business Start Ups: - ✓ Location of new business. - ✓ Letters of incorporation, initial bank set up, rental or purchase agreements for premises. - ✓ Evidence of the ownership of the new company in order to prove that it is not a new branch subsidiary or joint venture of an existing company. - Companies Receiving Substantive Support: - ✓ Location of company. - ✓ The needs analysis for the support. - ✓ A statement showing the type of support received.